-Legal advice for the Technology, Media & Telecommunications sector
+Legal advice for the Technology and Innovation sector

 Whether you are starting up or planning your exit, we’ll guide you through the legal documentation and issues that you may come across in all stages of your business, highlighting the opportunities and helping you avoid the pitfalls.

 You may be looking to take in outside investors, put in place a shareholders agreement, protect or license your intellectual property or technology or resolve a dispute.
 Our clients tell us that our sector expertise helps us to “produce compelling arguments and exceptional results”.